robert/robert.github.com/_posts/2100-01-01-pfabX-batch-stream.md

 In order to analyze one of these log lines, Adarsh needs to:

-1. Load a log line from a file (we'll start by assuming that each log line corresponds to a single message, although we'll see later that this is not the case)
+1. Load a log line from a file (we'll start by assuming that each log line corresponds to a single message, although we'll see later that this is not always the case)
-2. Parse the line and pull out the name, date, time, and contents of the message
+2. Parse the line to pull out the name, date, time, and contents of the message
 3. Calculate some statistics about the message - how long is its body, roughly how long did it take to type, etc?
 4. Add these individual message statistics into aggregate statistics about the total number, average length, etc. of messages in the conversation